filak/memcached-windows/README.md

 ## CI build and test logs

-* https://travis-ci.org/github/jefyt/memcached-windows (Uploader of Bintray binaries)
+* https://ci.appveyor.com/project/jefty/memcached-windows (Source of [bintray](https://bintray.com/jefty/generic/memcached-windows/_latestVersion) and [github](https://github.com/jefyt/memcached-windows/releases/latest) binaries)
-* https://ci.appveyor.com/project/jefty/memcached-windows (Generates identical binaries as Travis)
+* CI logs and saves the final archives' hashes and can be compared with [bintray](https://bintray.com/jefty/generic/memcached-windows/_latestVersion)'s published hashes.
+This is one way to confirm that the release came from the CI build.
+* Aside from the hashes, [bintray](https://bintray.com/jefty/generic/memcached-windows/_latestVersion) binaries are also GPG-signed.
+Verify with [public key](https://bintray.com/user/downloadSubjectPublicKey?username=jefty).

 ## Environment